The GLN Teaching Fellowship is our teacher development program.

-The application for our Teaching Fellowship 2015 will open in August, 2014.
+The application for our Teaching Fellowship 2015 will open on August 11th, 2014.
 In the meantime, please consider applying for a Teaching Assistant (TA) position.

 The Teaching Fellowship is open to everyone and we do not require previous teaching experience.
 We are looking for capable and motivated individuals who are passionate about GLN’s mission and learning approach, committed to teaching and education, and driven to make a positive impact in our community.
 The ideal Fellow is someone eager to learn, a team player with demonstrated leadership skills, teaching potential, and motivation to improve and grow as a person, leader and educator.

 The Fellowship application and selection process consists of three rounds: